PiotrekGa/mtd-learn/README.md

 MIT License (see [LICENSE](https://github.com/PiotrekGa/mtd-learn/blob/master/LICENSE)).

 ## References
-1. Introduction to MTD model [The Mixture Transition Distribution Model for High-Order Markov Chains and Non-Gaussian Time Series](https://projecteuclid.org/euclid.ss/1042727943) by André Berchtold and Adrian Raftery
+1. Introduction to MTDg model [The Mixture Transition Distribution Model for High-Order Markov Chains and Non-Gaussian Time Series](https://projecteuclid.org/euclid.ss/1042727943) by André Berchtold and Adrian Raftery
 2. Paper with estimation algorithm implemented in the package [An EM algorithm for estimation in the Mixture Transition Distribution model
 ](https://arxiv.org/abs/0803.0525) by Sophie Lèbre and Pierre-Yves Bourguinon.